JetBrains/amper/docs/src/faq.md

 Our final language choice will be made based on the overall UX it provides.

-### Why did you have a Gradle-based option to use Amper?
+### Why did you have a Gradle-based option to use Kargo?

-In the initial Amper prototype, our main focus was improving the user experience and toolability of build configuration.
+In the initial Kargo prototype, our main focus was improving the user experience and toolability of build configuration.
 Gradle, as a well-tested build engine, allowed us to start experimenting with the UX of the configuration very quickly.
-What’s more, smooth interoperability with Gradle allowed using Amper in existing projects, which is important if we want to get feedback from real-world use cases.
+What’s more, smooth interoperability with Gradle allowed using Kargo in existing projects, which is important if we want to get feedback from real-world use cases.

-Now, Amper is a standalone build tool, which allows us to improve the IDE support and workflows even further.
+Now, Kargo is a standalone build tool, which allows us to improve the IDE support and workflows even further.

 ### Why not simply improve Gradle?

 We believe there is room to improve the project configuration experience and IDE support.
-With Amper, we want to show you our design and get your feedback, as it will help us to decide which direction to take the design.
+With Kargo, we want to show you our design and get your feedback, as it will help us to decide which direction to take the design.

 At the same time, we are also [working with the Gradle team](https://blog.gradle.org/declarative-gradle) to improve